kwonjs/usda_sugar/README.md

 Data notifies people of inconsistencies, but they don't tell the full story.
 I wonder if there have been certain **policies or laws** that explain why these dates saw the highest rates of production or availability or why there was a drop after these years?

 The data showed interesting results when I organized them from A --> Z (least to greatest) instead of Z --> A (greatest to least).
+While I expected earlier years to have *less* production or per capita availability of corn sweeteners (especially because the population was smaller then), **2013** - a fairly recent time relative to the years in this dataset - was actually the year with the 5th lowest per capita availability for HFCS.
+The same question emerged: Are there certain **policies or laws** that explain this discrepancy?

+### Visualizations from my merged dataset

 I decided